IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-1/README.md

 ![Menu -> Virtualize](../.gitbook/assets/images/dv/dv-virtualize-1-menu.png)

 Several tables will appear (many are created as sample data when a Db2 Warehouse instance is provisioned) in the table.
 Find the tables you created earlier, the instructions suggested naming them: `CUSTOMER`, `PRODUCT` and `BILLING`.
 Once selected click on *Add to cart* and then on *View Cart*.
-You can search for the Schema `NULLIDRA` and they should show up:
+You can search for the Schema `MYDATA` and they should show up:

 ![Choose the tables to virtualize](../.gitbook/assets/images/dv/dv-virtualize-2-tables.png)